vrk-kpa/suomifi-ui-components/.styleguidist/introduction.md

 @import url('https://designsystem.suomi.fi/fonts/source-sans-3.css');
 ```

-This provides Latin, Latin Extended, Cyrillic, and Cyrillic Extended subsets.
+This provides Latin, Latin Extended, Cyrillic, Cyrillic Extended, Greek, Greek Extended and Vietnamese subsets.
 Browsers automatically load only the font files needed for the characters on the page.

 **Self-hosting:** If you need to host the fonts yourself, download the font files from https://designsystem.suomi.fi/fonts/SourceSans3.zip and import the CSS locally.
 The CSS file refers to the font files within the same folder, so make sure all the font files reside in the same folder.